gillescochez/domglueV2/README.md

 domglueV2
 =========

-Model to View glue.
-Bit like domglue but does a LOT more...
-Still in progress...
-API will change soon...
+Bit like domglue but does a LOT more, probably should have called it something more creative as so different but oh well =)

+It's build in the same spirit, the model is just an object and none of its value need to be declared using special methods.
+Instead of using one attribute to bind everything (events, etttributes, classes, text, focus....) it uses multiple attributes which allows for a clearer formatting, and makes it easier to read.

+'data-glue' attribute for focuse, text, html and visible hooks 'data-glue-attributes' for.... attributes 'data-glue-style' for CSS classes
+'data-glue-events' for event binding (any event. the event object is passed)

+Domglue doesn't support any logic as hook value inside the attributes, only object property reference.

+Code need some love as changed API half way.... no tests.... =p

 # Usage

-Quick copy/paste from index.html to show what is currently supported.
+Quick copy/paste from index.html to show how it works.

 ```html